 National Car Accident Statistics

 According to the National Highway Traffic Safety Administration (NHTSA), approximately six million car accidents occur annually in the United States.
-These crashes result in over two million injuries each year—roughly one injury every 15 seconds.
+Key statistics include:

-Recent data indicate that approximately 43% of vehicular accidents result in injuries to drivers, passengers, or other road users.
-The World Health Organization (WHO) has observed that more than half of all road traffic deaths worldwide involve vulnerable road users, including pedestrians, cyclists, and motorcyclists—groups particularly susceptible to severe injuries in drunk driving collisions.
+- Recent data indicate that approximately 43% of vehicular accidents result in injuries to drivers, passengers, or other road users.

 How Many People Die from Drunk Driving?